Tenguh/terraform-project/README.md

  - After we creating the S3 bucket and migrated our state file in to it we now create DynamoDB state locking.
  - this is done by creating a table for Terraform state locking giving it a simple hash LockID key and one string attribute.
  - We can write the code for this in our backend.tf file.
+ - After that, run $ terraform init -recongiure since our backend has been modified.
- - After that, run $ terraform apply command for Terraform to create our table within the DynamoDB service.
+ - run terraform apply -auto-approve to create our table within the DynamoDB service in AWS.
  - update our backend code block within our backend.tf file with the name of the recently created database.
  - run $ terraform init -reconfigure to reconfigure our state locking.